arwes/arwes/docs/animation/animation-system.md

 - `root: boolean` - Animation operates independently from its parent node, making it a root node.
 (Any node is root if it does not have a parent node.)
 - `activate: boolean = true` - Activate animation flow if it is a root node.
-Otherwise this component animation will be controlled by its parent component, not this prop.
+Otherwise this component animation will be controlled externally, not this prop.
 - `duration: number | Object` - Duration settings for this node.
 If number is provided, it only specifies `enter` and `exit` times.
 Any duration is set in milliseconds.